-The sword is named after the late Queen Elizabeth.
-It was commissioned with the support of Scottish Government on the initiative of the Lord Lyon King of Arms, Scotland's chief heraldic officer, and formally presented to King Charles III in July 2023.
-Following this it was used during the National Service of Thanksgiving and Dedication at St Giles Cathedral on Wednesday 5th July 2023, where it was presented ceremonially to King Charles III along with the Crown and Sceptre which are part of the Honours of Scotland.
+The Elizabeth Sword is named after the late Queen Elizabeth.
+It was commissioned with the support of Scottish Government on the initiative of the Lord Lyon King of Arms, Scotland's chief heraldic officer.
+It was formally presented to King Charles III in July 2023.
+Following this it was used during the National Service of Thanksgiving and Dedication at St Giles Cathedral on Wednesday 5th July 2023 Here, it was presented ceremonially to King Charles III along with the Crown and Sceptre, which are part of the Honours of Scotland.

-It will be used on ceremonial occasions in place of the 16th century Scottish Sword of State, gifted to James IV by Pope Julius in 1507, which is no longer in use due to its fragile condition but continues to form part of the Honours of Scotland.
+The sword will be used on ceremonial occasions in place of the 16th century Scottish Sword of State.
+This was gifted to James IV by Pope Julius in 1507.
+It is no longer in use due to its fragile condition but continues to form part of the Honours of Scotland.

 Edinburgh Castle